What to do if you are accused of an offence:

 You will have an opportunity to discuss the instructor’s concerns during your meeting with your instructor.
 However, if your instructor has reasonable grounds to believe that an offence under the Code has been committed after the meeting, it will be brought to the department Chair’s attention (in multi-department Faculties), and subsequently to the Dean’s Office.

 We recognize that the academic integrity process may cause students stress and concern, and therefore encourage students to meet with a registrar or academic advisor if they are suspected of an academic offence.
-If your well-being is impacted, please consider making an appointment with a counsellor within your Faculty or college, or at your campus Health centre.
-Or for immediate support, use the MySSP app (with free counselling available in over 140 languages), or call Good2Talk 24 hours a day, 7 days a week at 1-866-925-5454.
+If your well-being is impacted, please visit U of T’s Mental Health website to see the range of supports available to you as a student.
+Or for immediate support, use the MySSP app (with free counselling available in over 140 languages, 24 hours a day).
+Reach out if you need help or are struggling– there is lots of support available.